Sometimes stress can manifest itself in unexpected ways.

 The pressures put on kids to do well in school is alive and well.
 And this means we need to counterbalance this pressure with constructive strategies to help them cope and navigate through their learning experience positively.

-So first, if you think your child may be anxious about school, sit down and talk through the situation, giving them the space to air out there concerns.
+So first, if you think your child may be anxious about school, sit down and talk through the situation, giving them the space to air out their concerns.

 Then use some of the strategies outlined here (or others you’ve implemented on your own) to help work through the stressors they’re feeling and build a more healthy and productive relationship with school.